Chart Color Schemes

 AreaSearch assessment indicates Beenleigh faces employment challenges relative to the majority of Australian markets

-As of September 2025, the unemployment rate was 7.3%, with an estimated employment growth of 4.5% over the past year.
-There are 4,254 residents in work, but the unemployment rate is 3.3% higher than Greater Brisbane's rate of 4.0%.
-Workforce participation is lower at 52.1%, compared to Greater Brisbane's 64.5%.
-Key industries include construction, health care & social assistance, and manufacturing.
+As of September 2025, 4,254 residents are employed while the unemployment rate is 3.3%, which is higher than Greater Brisbane's rate of 4.0%.
+Workforce participation in Beenleigh lags at 61.9% compared to Greater Brisbane's 70.7%.
+According to Census responses, only 8.5% of residents work from home.
+The key industries are construction, health care & social assistance, and manufacturing.

-Construction employment is particularly high, at 1.6 times the regional level.
-However, professional & technical jobs are under-represented, at 4.4% of Beenleigh's workforce compared to 8.9% in Greater Brisbane.
-Employment opportunities locally may be limited, as indicated by the Census working population versus resident population count.
-Over a 12-month period ending September 2025, employment increased by 4.5%, while labour force grew by 1.9%, reducing the unemployment rate by 2.3 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beenleigh's employment mix suggests local employment should increase by 5.9% over five years and 12.6% over ten years, though this is a simple extrapolation for illustrative purposes.
+Construction is particularly specialized with an employment share 1.6 times the regional level.
+However, professional & technical services are under-represented at 4.4%, compared to Greater Brisbane's 8.9%.
+The area offers limited local employment opportunities, as indicated by the working population vs resident population count.
+In the 12-month period ending in September 2025, employment increased by 4.5% while labour force grew by 1.9%, reducing the unemployment rate by 2.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beenleigh's employment mix, local employment is expected to increase by 5.9% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment